paschembri/pappers-client/README.md

 # pappers-client

-A Pappers API simple client written in Python
+A Pappers API basic client written in Python

+# Disclaimer

+I am not affiliated whatsoever to the company behind https://www.pappers.fr